Simplifying Pooled Income Trusts For Disabled New Yorkers

 These trusts, operated by nonprofit organizations across New York, offer wide ranges of minimums and fees.
 Selecting the right organization will require research and, ideally, advice from someone with experience in Medicaid.

-Having a lawyer from Polizzotto & Polizzotto with significant experience working with Medicaid can increase your chances of a favorable outcome.
+Having a lawyer from The Law Offices of Polizzotto & Polizzotto, LLC with significant experience working with Medicaid can increase your chances of a favorable outcome.
 Contact us today for a consultation.